 No prior knowledge of linguistics or any particular language is required.
 All you need to bring is your curiosity and enthusiasm!

 Top-scoring students in the first round are invited to participate in the second round.
-This leads to the selection of a Canadian national team, which competes with teams from other countries from all over the world in the international contest (ILO), hosted by a different country each year.
+This leads to the selection of a Canadian national team, which competes with teams from other countries from all over the world in the International Linguistics Olympiad (IOL), hosted by a different country each year.

 A large number of practice problems (and their solutions) are posted on the NACLO website.